vandocouto/graylog2.3.0-1/README.md

 ipext=PUBLIC IP

 ##### Variávies

-* Configure a variáveis graylog_pass e graylog_root_pass
+Graylog:

-graylog_pass_secret: Generate one by using for example: pwgen -N 1 -s 96
+* graylog_pass_secret: Generate one by using for example: pwgen -N 1 -s 96

-graylog_root_pass: Create one by using for example: echo -n tutoriaisgnulinux | shasum -a 256
+* graylog_root_pass: Create one by using for example: echo -n tutoriaisgnulinux | shasum -a 256

-* You can use the AWS Management Console to manage the access keys of IAM users.
+AWS:

-accesskey:
+* accesskey:
-secretkeys:
+* secretkeys:

 ##### Exemplo: